 - Health: Health education, health-care access, and/or life skills training

-To date, researchers have rigorously evaluated the Graduation approach in Bangladesh, Ethiopia, Ghana, Honduras, India, Pakistan, and Peru, with ongoing follow-up surveys measuring longer-term effects.
 Across a diverse set of contexts and implementing partners, this cost-effective program has led to large and lasting impacts on ultra-poor households’ standard of living.
+For more information, see the Policy Bulletin summarizing different evaluations of the Graduation approach in Bangladesh, Ethiopia, Ghana, Honduras, India, Pakistan, and Peru.

 From Research to Action: Rigorous evidence fostered support for replicating and scaling the Graduation approach around the world.

-In 2007, at the start of the randomized evaluation including J-PAL researchers, BRAC was planning to expand the program to 270,000 people over the next five years.
-BRAC was interested in working with J-PAL researchers to evaluate the model’s impact at scale and compare the results to an earlier impact evaluation led by an internal team of BRAC researchers.
-The randomized evaluation generated further evidence of the model’s effectiveness and spurred BRAC to consider how the model could be further adapted to encourage school attendance and improve child nutrition.
-During 2012-2015, BRAC scaled the Graduation approach to over 120,000 women – helping to improve the lives of more than 430,000 people including the benefits to their immediate families.1 BRAC also began pilots in Afghanistan, Pakistan, and South Sudan to contextualize the model to these settings.
+The randomized evaluation led by Bandiera and co-authors generated rigorous evidence of the model’s effectiveness and spurred BRAC to consider how the model could be further adapted.
+From 2012–2015, BRAC scaled the Graduation approach to reach over 580,000 women—more than double the number they had planned to reach before the evaluation—helping to improve the lives of more than 2 million people, when including the benefits to their immediate families.2 BRAC also began pilots in Afghanistan, Pakistan, South Sudan, and Uganda to contextualize the model to these settings.